ademerlis/ademerlis.github.io/_posts/2023-06-27_stringtiecode.md

 ```

 Ok what do all the flags mean:
--G is a reference annotation file to be used as a guide for the assembly process.
+- G is a reference annotation file to be used as a guide for the assembly process.
--e "When the -e option is used, the reference annotation file -G is a required input and StringTie will not attempt to assemble the input read alignments but instead it will only estimate the expression levels of the "reference" transcripts provided in the -G file.
+- e "When the -e option is used, the reference annotation file -G is a required input and StringTie will not attempt to assemble the input read alignments but instead it will only estimate the expression levels of the "reference" transcripts provided in the -G file.
 With this option, no "novel" transcript assemblies (isoforms) will be produced, and read alignments not overlapping any of the given reference transcripts will be ignored, which may provide a considerable speed boost when the given set of reference transcripts is limited to a set of target genes for example."
--o output file name
+- o output file name

 I think this is working (although it says "line 21: command not found") but there are still .gtf files being generated so that's good I guess.